buggyyang/buggyyang.github.io/_pages/about.md

   - /about.html
 ---

-- I'm a Computer Science PhD student at UC Irvine (started from Fall 2019), advised by [Stephan Mandt](http://www.stephanmandt.com/)

-- My research involves neural-based image/video compression and generation.
-I'm also interested in the application of deep generative models and probablisitic models on other topics such as natural science and music.
+- I am a Computer Science PhD student at UC Irvine, where I began my studies in Fall 2019 under the guidance of Prof. [Stephan Mandt](http://www.stephanmandt.com/).
+My research focuses on neural-based image/video compression and generation.
+In addition, I have a keen interest in applying deep generative models to various domains, including natural science and music.

-- I got my bachelor's degree in computer science from NYU Shanghai, where I also served as a research assistant advised by both [Gus Xia](http://www.musicxlab.com/members/gus/) (Research on generative modeling of music) and [Hanghui Chen](https://www.hanghuichen.org/) (Research on computational material science).
+- Prior to joining UC Irvine, I completed my bachelor's degree in computer science at NYU Shanghai.
+During my time there, I served as a research assistant under the supervision of Prof. [Gus Xia](http://www.musicxlab.com/members/gus/), exploring generative modeling in the context of music.
+I also worked with Prof. [Hanghui Chen](https://www.hanghuichen.org/) (Research on computational material science), conducting research on computational material science.